ctc-nt/NAGATO/CONTRIBUTING.md

 ### Pull requests

-In GitHub, pull requests are the main mechanism for submitting code.
-They are easy to use for both the submitter and the person accepting the submission, and for more complex submissions, they also allow others to join the discussion.
+Pull requests are the main way to submit code in GitHub.
+They facilitate discussions and reviews of code changes.

 The prerequisites for creating a pull request are that you have a GitHub account and that you have Git installed.
 GitHub has articles that explain how to set up Git, how to fork a repository, and how to use pull requests.
 We recommend that you read them.